Graphis plumierae

 Graphis plumierae is a species of script lichen in the family Graphidaceae.
 It was described as new to science in 1915 by Finnish mycologist Edvard Vainio.
 The type was collected in Gourbeyre, Guadeloupe.
-In 2016, G. plumierae was reported from Portugal, which was also a new occurrence for Europe.
+In 2016, G. plumierae was reported from an oak forest in the Sintra Mountains, Portugal, which was also a new occurrence for Europe.
+It has also been documented from the Miranda region of Pantanal, Brazil.